perturber/shubham/about.md

 ## What I Do
 ### Research Work
-I primarily work on developing different aspects of the data analysis pipeline for the upcoming space-based gravitational wave observatory LISA.
-Some broad directions in this context are highlighted below.
+Some broad directions of my research are highlighted below.
 You can read more about my research [here](/shubham/research/) and access my full list of publications [here](/shubham/publications/).

 - GW waveform modeling and inference of extreme-mass-ratio inspirals (EMRIs).
 - Inferring environments and beyond-GR ("beyond-vacuum-GR") effects using the LISA mission.
 - Search for electromagnetic counterparts of EMRIs.

 ### Teaching
-I have contributed as a Teaching Assistant for multiple courses (both graduate and undergraduate) during my Ph.D.
-In my role, I have instructed tutorials, invigilated, assessed assignment submissions, and provided general guidance to class sizes of roughly 40-100 students.
+I have served as a Teaching Assistant for graduate and undergraduate courses, leading tutorials, grading, and mentoring classes of 40-100 students.
+Below is a list of courses I have helped with.

 - [PC5252](https://nusmods.com/courses/PC5252/bayesian-statistics-and-machine-learning) "Bayesian Statistics and Machine Learning" (2 semesters).
 - [COS1000](https://nusmods.com/courses/COS1000/computational-thinking-for-scientists) "Computational Thinking for Scientists" (3 semesters).